 Orlando’s (non-theme) parks give visitors the chance to engage in activities while surrounded by nature.
 The array of nearby parks include trails, bodies of water, trees, and picnic spots, giving the opportunity to hike, bike, fish, observe the landscapes, and have a picnic or barbeque.
 Some parks even allow camping.
 Visitors can try Dickson Azalea Park, LaCosta Urban Wetlands, Jay Blanchard Park, and many other city and county parks.

 One of the most awe-inspiring natural features of the Orlando area is its natural springs.
 You’ll be able to swim, snorkel or scuba dive, and sometimes spot a manatee in the winter.
 During a trip to Orlando, it’s easy to reach Wekiwa Springs State Park in Apopka, Rock Springs in Apopka, or Blue Spring State Park in Orange City – these spots are just north of the city.

+Looking for a really cool thing to do in Orlando?
+Hop on a horse!
 Gator-wrangling and marine mammal shows at theme parks aren’t the only ways to get up close and personal with animals in Orlando.
-In the Orlando area, you’ll find plenty of options to take a horseback tour.
 Riding a horse provides easy access to trails that offer sightseeing in Florida’s wild landscape.
 All Hitched Up offers trail riding in the area.

 View Florida From the Water

 There are many waterways in the Orlando area where you can take to a canoe or kayak to explore the natural scenery from the water.
 There might even be a chance to spot a manatee while paddling along.
 Some area spots for these watercraft include Rock Springs Run, St. John’s River, Econlockhatchee River, and Wekiva River.